-SAY The first sentence is: Fish live in water.

-I have a sentence to add.
-I will say the sentence and you will write the sentence here.
+- SAY Let's write about what we learned. - SAY The first sentence is: Fish live in water. - I have a sentence to add.
+I will say the sentence, and you will write the sentence.

-Point to the first write-on line in the Answer Book.
+Point to the first write-on line.